Additivity and Fiber Sequences for Combinatorial K-Theory

 \begin{theorem*}[Localization] Let $\B$ be an exact category and $\A\subseteq\B$ a full subcategory such that if any two terms in an exact sequence in $\B$ are in $\A$, then the third term is as well.
 Then there exists an $\fcgwa$ category $(\B,\A)$ such that

 is a homotopy fiber sequence. \end{theorem*}

-This version of the Localization Theorem has fewer requirements than any of those mentioned above, which with the exception of \cite{cotorsion} all require the subcategory $\A$ to be closed under subobjects and quotients.\footnote{This excludes, for example, the subcategory of projective modules for most rings. } However, the localization result in \cite{blumberggepnertabuada} for stable $(\infty,1)$-categories requires only a full subcategory.
-There is then a trade-off to be made between the requirements on the subcategory $\A$ and the strictness of the cofiber model that is obtained; we believe our Localization Theorem is the optimal one before passage to a higher categorical setting.
+This version of the Localization Theorem has fewer requirements than any of those mentioned above, which with the exception of \cite{cotorsion} all require the subcategory $\A$ to be closed under all subobjects and quotients.